Ferrari 512: The drivers of the 512 S factory cars

 It was scheduled that Regazzoni, Ickx, Ignazio Giunti, Peter Schetty, Nino Vaccarella and Arturo Merzario should race as many rounds as possible.
 Only Vaccarella and Schetty were free from F1 obligations.
-Although fast, they were not such typical all-rounders as Jo Siffert, Brian Redman, Vic Elford, Hans Herrmann and Pedro Rodriguez (of them Siffert raced in F1 for March and Rodriguez raced F1 for BRM, but had not the same heavy testing duties as most other F1 racers), who all could drive, for example, the ultra-fast Spa-Francorchamps in a 917K just as competently as they could drive the twisty, winding Targa Florio course in a 908/03.
-Ferrari only entered one car in the Targa Florio, driven by Giunti and Vaccarella, whereas Porsche entered 4 cars in the event and won it easily in 1970.
+Although fast, they were not such typical all-rounders as Jo Siffert, Brian Redman, Vic Elford, Hans Herrmann and Pedro Rodriguez (of them Siffert raced in F1 for March and Rodriguez raced F1 for BRM, but had not the same heavy testing duties as most other F1 racers), who all could drive, for example, the ultra-fast Spa-Francorchamps in a flat-12 917K just as competently as they could drive the twisty, winding and extremely long Targa Florio course in a flat-8 908.
+Ferrari only entered one car in the 1970 Targa Florio, a 512S driven by Giunti and Vaccarella, whereas Porsche did not bother to race the big 917K and entered 4 nimble Porsche 908/03 cars in the event and won it 1-2 in 1970.
 Although all of the Ferrari drivers were just as capable, they were not as available as the Porsche drivers.
-Vaccarella was "the man of the rocky mountains" at the Targa Florio and Schetty was the specialist of hillclimbing racing where Porsche was also a dominant factor until discontinuing factory efforts in the late 1970s.
+Vaccarella was "the man of the rocky mountains" at the Targa Florio, and 1969 European Hill Climb Championship winner Schetty was the specialist of hillclimbing racing, where Porsche was also a dominant factor until discontinuing factory efforts in the late 1960s.
 Derek Bell and Jackie Oliver were also unavailable at most endurance races, since they drove F1 for Brabham and BRM.
 John Surtees, who had quit Ferrari in 1966 after an argument with Eugenio Dragoni, returned for the races in Monza, Spa and at the Nürburgring.